MarcDirven/cpp-lazy/README.md

 }).toVector();
 // vector yields (int) {1, 2}
 ```
+- **Concatenate**, this iterator can be used to merge two containers together.
 - **Enumerate**, when iterating over this iterator, it returns a `std::pair` where the `.first` is the index counter and the `.second` the element of the container by reference.
 - **Except** excepts/skips elements in container `iterable`, contained by `toExcept`, e.g. `lz::except({1, 2, 3}, {1, 2})` will result in `{ 3 }`.
 - **Filter** filters out elements given by a function predicate